What are Opiates?

 It will be imperative to seek out support provided by a mental health professional to decrease the symptoms and side effects of withdrawal.
 It would be best if you did not stop opiates suddenly without the physical and emotional support of a treatment professional.
 Choose not to, you may have significant side effects, and the withdrawal may be more powerful and have dangerous complications.
 Even with professional treatment, the cravings for opiates may continue longer than a week in some situations.

 Taking opiates in high doses may cause respiratory failure and eventually lead to death.
 Opiates have an effect on the brain that regulates breathing.
 Opiate overdoses are identified by a combination of three different signs and symptoms known as “opioid overdose triad” and are identified by the following symptoms:

 - Becoming unconscious

 When combining opiates with alcohol and other sedative medications, you increase the risk of respiratory depression, which leads to death.
 Most opioid-related deaths are accidental due to individuals combining drugs and alcohol.
-This becomes so routine that they will continue to do it regularly until the fatal dose is taken.

 Individuals who become dependent on opioids are the group that is most likely to suffer an overdose.